Webhooks

 |---|---|

-After 5 failed attempts, the delivery is marked as permanently failed.
+After the configured number of attempts (8 by default), the delivery is marked as permanently failed.

 Circuit Breaker